Cessna Citation CJ1

 Advantages of a Cessna CitationJet (525) / CJ1 as a rental aircraft:

-• First class availability: One advantage of the Cessna CitationJet as a charter aircraft is its availability.
+- First class availability: One advantage of the Cessna CitationJet as a charter aircraft is its availability.
 Since it is one of the most popular light business aircraft in the world, there is usually a good deal on charter flights.
-This can be especially important when traveling at short notice.
+This can be especially important when travelling at short notice.

-• Best-selling light jet: The CitationJet is the best-selling light business jet because it is affordable, reliable and efficient.
-It also offers excellent value for private jet charter flights, making it a popular choice for business and leisure travelers alike.
+- Best-selling light jet: The CitationJet is the best-selling light business jet because it is affordable, reliable and efficient.
+It also offers excellent value for private jet charter flights, making it a popular choice for business and leisure travellers alike.

 Disadvantages of a Cessna CitationJet (525) / CJ1 as a rental aircraft: